Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 Relatively simple from the back, the design is reflective of the style before mirrored displays were in vogue.

 The majority of Eleanor sculptures are found with light brown hair similar to Hepburn's color.
 Some sculptures have heavier texture on the surface of her robe.
-This would likely be due to newer molds verses worn older molds not retired soon enough.
+This would likely be due to newer molds versus worn older molds not retired soon enough.

 Color variations have been found in her hair and the Bible she holds.
 Only a few blonde copies were produced.
 While most of the Bibles were Old Coin Gold with inset jewels, some had the background of the cross in green as shown above on the blonde example.